 - products and the establishment of the conditions for use (sometimes defined as Good Agricultural Practices or GAPs)

-MRLs are the maximum levels of pesticide residue that may remain in a food following correct use of the pesticide product in accordance with Good Agricultural Practices.
-MRLS MRLs must always be protective of health and they are normally well below a level of concern.
+There are maximum residue levels (MRLs) for pesticides in food.
+These are the maximum levels of pesticide residue that may remain in a food following correct use of the pesticide product in accordance with Good Agricultural Practice (GAP).
+MRLs must always be protective of health and they are normally well below a level of concern.

 MRLs are established for every individual commodity for which there is an approved use (GAP).
-For foods where a pesticide use is not approved, a default MRL of 0.01 mg/kg applies to any residue which is found.
+For foods where a pesticide use is not approved and there is no import tolerance (an MRL agreed for imported foods even if there is no approved use), a default MRL of 0.01 mg/kg, or higher, if this is not achievable analytically, applies to any residue found.
 Any food that fails to comply with MRLs must not be placed on the market.

 Imported food and pesticide testing

 Pesticide testing of imported food is carried out by Port Health Authorities on our behalf.
-If a recurring problem is found with a specific product or supplying country, this may become the subject of enhanced controls, which are set out in Commission Regulation 669/2009.
-Rapid Alerts System for Food and Feed (RASFF) MRLs are generally set well below a level that would represent a risk to health and non-compliances are usually not a food safety concern, although this must be verified by a risk assessment.
-Rapid Alerts are only issued when the risk assessment does indicate a possible risk to health.
+If a recurring problem is found with a specific product or supplying country, this may become the subject of enhanced controls, which are set out in: